A Persuasive Speech & Outline

 2. A jar could not hold lightning and start glowing in a way that electricity does.

-So now that you know that, this leads me to my next point of proof.
+So now that you know that, I'll move on to my next point of proof.

 III.
 Ben Franklin did not discover electricity.

-A. He would have died if his kite did catch lightning.
+A. He would have died if his kite had caught lightning.

-1. The lightning would have went down the string and shocked him to death
+1. The lightning would have gone down the string and shocked him to death

 2. I know he didn’t know about plastic and being grounded.